anhba817/system-design/gaming-leaderboard/DESIGN.md

 ## 8. Throttling & Rate Control
 - Projection Worker maintains a Redis key (`leaderboard:last_emit_ts`) storing the timestamp of the last notification.
 - Only publish a new notification if at least 500ms elapsed or if the top-10 membership changed.
-- WebSocket layer enforces per-connection rate limiting (e.g., 20 updates/minute) to protect clients.
+- SSE layer enforces per-connection rate limiting (e.g., 20 updates/minute) to protect clients.
 - REST `GET /leaderboard/top` can be served entirely from `leaderboard:top10` cache.
 If cache miss occurs, recompute on-demand and set TTL.

 ## 9. API Contract (Draft)